Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Background

+In this paper we will only concern ourselves with finite games, consequently all player sets and pure strategy sets are implicitly finite.
+It is noted in Mas-Collel, Whinston and Green \cite[Proposition 3.C.1]{Mas1995microeconomic} that for a set $X$ any rational preference relation may be described by some utility function, it is also worth checking Sections 3.B and 3.C, especially the definition of a rational preference relation (Definition 3.B.1).
+This would be a useful place to begin when trying to explore notions of symmetry and fairness for non-finite games (so a [possibly] non-finite number of players and/or [possibly] non-finite strategy sets, with at least one non-finite set involved).

+Note that the strategy profiles, and consequently also the utility functions, of a game have an implicit ordering of the players.
+We refer to the place of each player in this order as their \textit{position}.
+For games when the player names are $\{1, \ldots, n\}$, unless otherwise specified, the names and positions coincide.

 A game may be displayed pictorially as a list of matrices.
-We list the strategies from players $n-1$ and $n$ along the rows and columns respectively, and for games with more than two players have a separate matrix for each strategy combination of the remaining players.
-Each strategy profile $s \in A$ corresponds to a unique cell in one of the matrices where the payoffs are written in the form $(u_i(s))_{i \in N}$.
+We list the strategies from players $n-1$ and $n$ along the rows and columns respectively (or from the players in positions $n-1$ and $n$ where the player names are not $\{1, \ldots, n\}$), and for games with more than two players have a separate matrix for each strategy combination of the remaining players $\{1, \ldots, n-2\}$.
+Each strategy profile $s \in A$ corresponds to a unique cell in one of the matrices where the payoffs are written in the form $\bigl(u_i(s)\bigr)_{i \in N}$.
+For an example, see Example \ref{fullsymeg}.

 \begin{example} 3-player 2-strategy game.

 We find the payoff to player $3$ for the strategy profile $(b, b, a) \in A$ as follows: reading the strategy profile from left to right, player $1$ has chosen the second matrix, player $2$ has chosen the second row and player $3$ has chosen the first column, the third value of which is the payoff to player $3$.
 Hence $u_3(b,b,a) = 4$. \end{example}